 You may need to move: Dramatic sections to make a stronger opening.
 In your final edit: Check for grammar, punctuation and spelling mistakes.
 (More) tips for writing well (Austin Govella at Thinking and Making) Published Wed, Jul 8, 2009 by Austin Govella.

+Updated Wed, Jul 8, 2009.
 As an editor, I’ve noticed several recurring bad habits you heathens would do well to disabuse yourselves of immediately.
 Almost without exception, these bad habits instantiate themselves as a series of stock phrases and constructions that reflect a lack of focus, a lack of fully developed argument, or the kind of intellectual laziness that sets in as you slog through your first draft.
 These things happen, That’s ok.
 Editing helps you save yourselves from these offenses before your thoughts hit the world and everyone knows your dirty secrets. but you can edit yourself, and you should.
-Use the following checklist as a guide to tighten ing up both your words as well as and what you mean.
+5 editor’s secrets to help you write like a pro.

+Questionnaires for Writing Character Profiles - Creative Writing Help.
+5 Freewriting Secrets for Being a "Genius".
 You've heard of freewriting, certainly.
 At its most basic, it's about forcing your internal editor to stay away while you splash your most raw and unusual thoughts onto the page.
 In Accidental Genius: Using Writing to Generate Your Best Ideas, Insights, and Content (2nd edition, revised & updated), Mark Levy tells how he uses freewriting, not only to loosen up his writing muscles, but to solve business problems of all kinds.
 Levy, author, writing teacher, and marketing strategist, shares a few "secrets" for making freewriting an indispensible tool: 5 Freewriting Tips 1.